Swagman: Popular culture

 In the 19th century, Australian bush poetry grew in popularity alongside an emerging sense of Australian nationalism.
 The swagman was venerated in poetry and literature as symbolic of Australian nationalistic and egalitarian ideals.
 Popular poems about swagmen include Henry Lawson's Out Back (1893) and Shaw Neilson's The Sundowner (1908).
 In 1902, Barbara Baynton published a collection of short stories titled Bush Studies.
 The final story, "The Chosen Vessel" (1896), gives an account of a woman alone in a bush dwelling, where she is preyed upon and eventually raped and murdered by a passing swagman.
 This was in stark contrast to traditional bush lore, where swagmen are depicted in distinctly romantic terms.
 Swagmen were also prominent in the works of those associated with the Jindyworobak Movement, including poet Roland Robinson, who was a swagman for much of his life before World War II.

 Coinciding with trends in 19th-century Australian literature, swagmen were popular subjects of contemporary painters and illustrators.
 Drawings of swagmen, itinerant bush workers, rural nomads and other men "on the wallaby" were prevalent in newspapers and picturesque atlases.
-ST Gill and James Alfred Turner popularised the open-air life of the swagman.
+S.in a town T. Gill and James Alfred Turner popularised the open-air life of the swagman.
 By the 1880s, swagmen featured in the works of Tom Roberts, Walter Withers, Arthur Streeton, Frederick McCubbin, and other artists associated with the Melbourne-based Heidelberg School, which is customarily held to be the first distinctly Australian movement in Western art and the "golden age of national idealism" in Australian painting.